kubeedge/website/content/en/docs/developer/device_crd.md

 ## Device Mapper

  Mapper is an application that is used to connect and control devices.
-Following are the responsibilities of mapper:
+The following are the responsibilities of the mapper:
  1) Scan and connect to the device.
  2) Report the actual state of twin-attributes of device.
  3) Map the expected state of device-twin to actual state of device-twin.
  4) Collect telemetry data from device.
- 5) Convert readings from device to format accepted by KubeEdge.
+ 5) Convert readings from device to a format accepted by KubeEdge.
  6) Schedule actions on the device.
- 7) Check health of the device.
+ 7) Check the health of the device.

- Mapper can be specific to a protocol where standards are defined i.e Bluetooth, Zigbee, etc or specific to a device if it a custom protocol.
+ Mapper can be specific to a protocol where standards are defined i.e Bluetooth, Zigbee, etc or specific to a device if it is a custom protocol.

  Mapper design details can be found [here](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/mapper-design.md#mapper-design)